ReactivePlayZ/RML/README.md

 # Current Status
 Just a prototype where only some modules work.
+Literally only two of the features mentioned work as of now.

 # RML
 RML (Standing for "`Reactive's/Readable Markup Language`") was initially created to **store information** and **logging of entries**.
 This is a __interpreter of RML to JSON__.
 It is a way to represent data in the most human readable way possible, which includes Unicode and a flexible structure to define things.